 - CIPA has a rolling admissions program, admitting qualified students throughout the year.
 As numbers of applicants have been increasing, admissions may be closed at any point when the class is full.
 Candidates are urged to apply between November and January.

 - A faculty committee evaluates individual applications.
-If you submit your application for fall semester by the end of January, you can expect to receive notification of our decision by mid-February.
+If you submit your application for fall semester by the end of January, you can expect to receive notification of our decision by early March.

 - You will need to submit all of the following before your application is complete:

-- Complete Cornell's Graduate School application online.
+- Complete Cornell's Online Graduate School Application.
 If you have questions, you may contact the Cornell Graduate School office at 607-255-4884.